TYPES OF CLUTTER AND HOW TO DEAL WITH THEM

 6. Paper clutter

 This type of clutter is clutter that arrives through your letterbox as junk mail, or letters from school or bills from the electricity company.
 It could be newsletters, magazines and flyers.
 It could be receipts and bank statements, certificates and records of your child’s achievements.
 It could be those piles sitting on your kitchen counter waiting to be actioned, the pile of mail sitting on your hall table waiting to be sorted, even the recycling waiting to be put out.
 Paper clutter that needs to be dealt with, scanned, completed, filed, shredded or thrown.
+It might also be art and craft projects and you’ll need to declutter craft supplies too!

 Here are some tips for dealing with paper clutter: